appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/appcircle-cli.md

 ## Pre-Requirements

-To configure Appcircle CLI to use your self-hosted Appcircle, you need a personal access token for authentication.
+To configure Appcircle CLI to use your self-hosted Appcircle, you need a **Personal API Token** for authentication.
 Also, you need the `api` and the `auth` URLs of the Appcircle server.

-### Creating a Personal Access Token
+### 1. Create a Personal API Token

-For the Appcircle CLI to authenticate to your self-hosted Appcircle, you need to create a personal access token and configure the Appcircle CLI to use it.
+For the Appcircle CLI to authenticate to your self-hosted Appcircle, you need to create a **Personal API Token** and configure the Appcircle CLI to use it.

-You can follow the [Generating Personal Access Tokens](../../appcircle-api/api-authentication.md#generatingmanaging-the-personal-access-tokens) page to create one.
+You can follow the [Generating/Managing the Personal API Tokens](../../appcircle-api/api-authentication.md#generatingmanaging-the-personal-api-tokens) page to create one.

-### Getting the Self-Hosted URLs
+### 2. Find out the Appcircle server URLs

 To find these URLs, you have two ways.

 1. Change the subdomain of an Appcircle URL and test if it is working.
 2. Get the URLs from the Appcircle server configuration.

-#### Change Subdomain to Find `api` and `auth` URL
+#### Change the subdomain with `api` and `auth` for the default configuration

 To find the `api` and the `auth` URL, you can check the URL that you are using to access to the Appcircle web UI and then change its subdomain according to the format.